probablyArth/callonce-go/README.md

 ## The problem

-A single HTTP request often fans out into multiple goroutines — middleware, service layers, template rendering — that independently call the same downstream resource.
+A single HTTP request often fans out into multiple goroutines (middleware, service layers, template rendering) that independently call the same downstream resource.
 Without coordination:

-- **Redundant calls** — the same database query or API call runs 3-5x per request.
+- **Redundant calls.** The same database query or API call runs 3-5x per request.
-- **Wasted resources** — each duplicate call consumes a connection, adds latency, and increases load on downstream services.
+- **Wasted resources.** Each duplicate call consumes a connection, adds latency, and increases load on downstream services.
-- **singleflight alone isn't enough** — it deduplicates *in-flight* calls, but once a call completes, the next caller triggers it all over again.
+- **singleflight alone isn't enough.** It deduplicates *in-flight* calls, but once a call completes, the next caller triggers it all over again.
 There's no caching.

 ## The solution